kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 In my experience, experimentation and practice help distinguish the experts from intermediates.
-I don't claim to be a "command-line expert", but I know the safety of a consistent, evolving workflow has bolstered my personal productivity; swapping clunky IDEs / GUIs for small, sharp tools has become a fun hobby of mine (really).
+I don't claim to be a "command-line expert", but I know the safety of a consistent yet evolving workflow has bolstered my personal productivity; swapping clunky IDEs / GUIs for small, sharp tools has become a fun hobby of mine (really).